charliecalvert/CloudNotes/Assignments/PointerLock.md

 Remember that you will need to modify both **Main.js** and the top of **Control.js**.
 You need to make these changes so that **require** will know how to load these two new files.
 We have already seen how to make those changes with **Floors.js**, now apply the same knowledge to **PointerLockControls** and **PointerLockSetup**.
 Remember that **PointerLockControls.js** will need to be shimmed in.

-##PointerLockSetup
+## PointerLockSetup

-Here is a file I put together to help automate the process of loading the PointerLockControl code:
+Here is a file I put together to help automate the process of loading the PointerLockControl code.
+Save it as PointerLockSetup.js:

 ```
 define(['PointerLockControls'], function(pointerLock) {